kareniel/jonathandupre.com/content/blog/what-you-found-is-not-a-risk.md

 A risk is an uncertain future event with meaningful consequences.

-You describe risks through scenarios that might happen in the future:
+You describe security risks through scenarios that might happen in the future:

 > "During `<a time period>`, `<a threat>` abuses `<a set of vulnerabilities>` in `<a set of systems>` reducing the probability of reaching a `<business goal>` by `<a ratio>`".